 In 1854 the brothers donated land upon which the Abertillery British School was built.

-Joseph Bailey sadly died in November 1858.
+Mr Joseph Bailey sadly died in November 1858.

-He bequeathed £500 to the Infirmary at Brecon; An annuity of £20 to the poor of that parish and £10 to the poor of each of the several parishes and villages adjoining.
+He bequeathed £500 to the Infirmary at Brecon.
+An annuity of £20 to the poor of that parish and £10 to the poor of each of the several parishes and villages adjoining.
 He made ample provisions for his family and widow and children of his eldest son, also £3000 to Lady Bailey.

 Mr Crawshay Bailey was also the proprietor of the Golynos and Pentwyn Works and was connected with many other companies.

 The trustees and executors were Mr Crawshay Bailey Jnr, (son); Mr William Bailey Partridge, (great nephew); and Mr John Berry Walford.
 In his will he granted to his nephew Mr John Crawshay Bailey, the son of Joseph, £4,000.
-He left annuities to his 3 great-nieces, many legacies to other relatives and friends, annuities to his Housekeeper, Butler and Nurse and legacies to his other servants.
+He left annuities to his 3 great-nieces, many legacies to other relatives and friends, annuities to his housekeeper, butler and nurse and legacies to his other servants.
 He left the interest of £15,000 to his daughter Jane, for life and after her decease to her children.